killme2008/carmine-sentinel/README.md

 ```

 There is only one group named `:group1` above, and it has three sentinel instances (port from 5000 to 5002 at 127.0.0.1).
 Optional, you can set the pool option values and add more sentinel groups.

+You can use `add-sentinel-groups!` and `remove-sentinel-group!` to manage the configuration all the time.

 Next, we can define the `wcar*`: